starreeze/NJU-PA2020-DS2020-OS2021-CN2021-Compiler2021-FLA2021-AOpt2022-TS2022-SSP2023-NN2024/README.md

+### Updates 2025

+This repo is archived since I no longer take any new courses in NJU.
+Goodbye and good luck to you all!

 ### Why I would like to share my work

 I believe everyone has the freedom over everything, **including being irresponsible for himself**.